 Makana Municipality has two Ambulance Services i.e. EMS and Netcare.
-For those patients referred to either Port Elizabeth or East London there is transportation organised by the hospital and the
+For those patients referred to either Port Elizabeth or East London there is transportation organised by the hospital and the ambulance service, on Monday, Wednesday and Friday to PE and Tuesday & Thursday to East London.

-2.1.2.3 Common Diseases and Referral System
+2.1.1.6.2 Common Diseases and Referral System

-COMMON DISEASES: REFERRAL SYSTEM:
+СОМІ MON DISEASES: REFE REFERRAL SYSTEM:

-• TB Ward Based outreach Teams
+• ТВ • Ward B ased outreach Геаms

 • HIV • Clinic

-Hypertension (High Blood pressure) Community Health Centre
+• Hypertension (High Blood pressure) • Commu ınity Health Cer itre

-Diabetes

-Arthritis Hospital (District or TB hospital)
+• Diabetes • Hospita I (District or TB hospital)

-Asthma • Port Elizabeth (Tertiary
+• Arthritis • Port Elizabeth (Tertiary

-hospitals) - Specialist Clinics
+• Asthma hos pitals) - Specialist Clinics

-2.1.2.4 Life Expectancy:
+2.1.1.6.3 Life Expectancy:

-This is a number of years a new-born would live if prevailing patterns of age specific mortality rates at the time of birth were to stay the same throughout the child's life (DPME, 2017).
+This is several years a new-born would live if prevailing patterns of age specific mortality rates at the time of birth were to stay the same throughout the child's life (DPME, 2017).